Latina Televisión

 Latina Televisión (also known as Latina TV or simply Latina, and previously known as Frecuencia Latina Televisión or Frecuencia Latina) is a Peruvian free-to-air television channel that has been broadcasting since 1983.

 It is the third private channel to start broadcasting.
 In 2005, it was the fourth most-watched channel according to CPI, and in 2008, it reached the third position according to Kantar Ibope Media.
 Its broadcast headquarters are located on Av.
 San Felipe in the Jesús María District of Lima.
-The channel is owned by Grupo Enfoca.
+The channel is owned by Vytal Group.

 History

+Launch and early years

 In 1982, Compañía Latinoamericana de Radiodifusión S.A. was formed by Bernardo Batievsky (advertiser and filmmaker), Samuel and Mendel Winter (owners of the chocolate company Procacao S.A), and Baruch Ivcher (owner of the mattress company Paraíso del Perú S.A).
 They reacquired the license previously revoked from Tele 2.
 After conducting test broadcasts for four hours a day,' the channel was relaunched on January 23, 1983, under the name Frecuencia 2 from a mansion in the Miraflores district of Lima.
 The inaugural ceremony was led by then-president Fernando Belaúnde Terry.

 The channel, at that time, was characterized by its extensive foreign programming, although it also denoted its non-existent national production, due to the fact that it did not have its own infrastructure, like the rest of the channels at that time.
 In the beginning, the channel was originally modeled after American independent stations (WPIX, WGN, KWGN, KTLA, WTBS, etc.).
 The channel's most notable programs at that time were ABC del Deporte, Sundays for youth and a micro-newscast called 90 Segundos.
 The latter only lasted a minute and a half at that time.
 By 1984, it would be relaunched as The 90 Seconds Special and became a primetime newscast.
 In April 1989, Frecuencia 2 launched the newscast Contrapunto, which was characterized by its reports, condemnations and scandals that marked the era of the Alberto Fujimori regime.
 However, the program in its final years adopted a pro-government editorial line and lost credibility for negatively portraying opponents of Fujimorism.
 Two years after Fujimori's resignation, Contrapunto was taken off the air in November 2002 to be replaced a year later by Reporte Semanal.